Reel UUs will meet at 6 p.m. Tuesday, June 20, at Ragtag Cinema to watch “Paris Can Wait.”

 Our Unitarian Universalist Association has been doing some painful grappling with the ways that racism and oppression live in our institutions, even despite our highest values and best intentions.

-Amidst these struggles, the Black Lives of UU Organization has called upon our UU congregations across the country to join together in offering a “White Supremacy Teach-In.”
+Amidst these struggles, the Black Lives of UU Organizing Collective has called upon our UU congregations across the country to join together in offering a “White Supremacy Teach-In.”
 Almost 500 congregations will be doing just that!

-Join us to explore what white supremacy culture means in today’s world (hint: it doesn’t just mean hate groups) and to grapple with how racism and oppression live in our institutions as well.
-We will have two opportunities for this Teach-In:
+Join us at worship at 10 a.m.
+June 18, 2017 to explore what white supremacy culture means in today’s world (hint: it doesn’t just mean hate groups) and to grapple with how racism and oppression live in our institutions as well.

 The UUCC Caring Ministry Coordinating Team is looking for help in caring for our members.
 Please check out what we do to learn how you can help.